wombleton/gitlaw-nz/acts/C/Contraception, Sterilisation, and Abortion Act 1977.md

 *   (1) No person shall manufacture for sale or sell any condom or other contraceptive device that does not comply with a standard for the time being approved for the purposes of this section by the Minister of Health by notice in the _Gazette_.

-    (2) Every person who manufactures for sale or sells any condom or other contraceptive device in contravention of subsection (1) commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    (2) Every person who manufactures for sale or sells any condom or other contraceptive device in contravention of subsection (1) commits an offence and is liable on conviction to a fine not exceeding $5,000\.

     (3) For the purposes of this section the term _condom_ includes a prophylactic sheath.

+    Section 6(2): amended, on 1 July 2013, by [section 413][63] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Sterilisation